ezzing/3DLayout-documentation/5-changelog.md

 *getModulesSructureByArea*  becomes  *getModulesStructureByArea*

-The old name still works but is recommended to update your code to fix it.

 **getBuildingInfo**
-verticesDeg: building vertices in world coordinate system,
+verticesDeg attribute will be deprecated

 **getBuildingPosition**
-center: building center in world coord system [DEPRECATED],
-vertices: array of building vertices, world coord system [DEPRECATED],
+center attribute will be deprecated >  becomes  centerDeg vertices attribute will be deprecated

 **getAreaInfo**
-areaMCoords: array with area vertices coordinates in Area system coords [DEPRECATED],
-areaOffsetMCoords: array with offseted area vertices in Area system coords [DEPRECATED],
+areaMCoords will be deprecated  >  becomes  verticesMCoords, areaOffsetMCoords will be deprecated  >  becomes  verticesOffsetMCoords

+> The old names still works but is recommended to update your code.

 ### Changed